Psijic/spring-server/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"id":"beff85af-488e-4df0-a652-af468f7cbda0"}' --location "http://localhost:8080/unbook"
 ```

-###P.S.
+`fill_db.sh` is to fill database with mock phones

+### P.S.
-The most interesting part was to plan API.
+The most interesting part was to plan the API.

 The most cumbersome part is trying to use Fonoapi while it is unavailable at least 4 months according to their readme.
+So, I made a mock phones DB already included.